-Annual financial statements for the period from 1 January 2019 to 31 December 2019 (PLN million)
+Annual consolidated financial statements for the period from 1 January 2019 to 31 December 2019

-The reasons for differences between changes recognised in statement of financial position and in cash flow statement are as follows:
+The reasons for differences between changes recognised in consolidated statement of financial position and in consolidated cash flow statement are as follows:

-- 1) Changes in the individual assets and liabilities were adjusted with interest disclosed in the position Interest received/ paid. - 2) Change in the receivables being an equivalent of cash (deposits at other banks) was excluded from the position change in loans and other receivables to other banks; it was disclosed in the position net increase/decrease in cash and cash equivalents. - 3) Change in derivative hedging instruments includes changes concerning hedging derivatives which are included in the other comprehensive income. - 4) Change in investment securities does not account for the part of securities valuation that was carried through other comprehensive income. - 5) The change in securities presented in investment activity was excluded from the change in investment securities. - 6) Change in the value of Investments in subsidiaries. - 7) The change in other liabilities does not include changes recognized in other comprehensive income, regarding the valuation of employee incentive plans and actuarial gains / losses. - 8) Amount of change in the balance sheet value of subordinated liabilities not related to cash flow (accrued and unpaid interest, exchange rate differences). - 9) The amount relates to costs and revenues from the sale of property, plant and equipment and intangible assets presented in the income statement.
+- 1) Changes in the individual assets and liabilities were adjusted with interest disclosed in the position Interest received/ paid. - 2) Change in the receivables being an equivalent of cash (deposits at other banks) was excluded from the position change in loans and other receivables to other banks; it was disclosed in the position net increase/decrease in cash and cash equivalents. - 3) Change in derivative hedging instruments includes changes concerning hedging derivatives which are included in the other comprehensive income. - 4) Change in investment securities (2017: change in available-for-sale financial assets) does not account for the part of financial assets valuation that was carried through other comprehensive income. - 5) The change in securities presented in investment activity was excluded from the change in investment securities. - 6) The amount of PLN 10.5 million relates to changes in the balance sheet value of property, plant and equipment and intangible assets that are not related to cash flows or depreciation - 7) The change caused by repayment of loans for long-term funding of subsidiaries was excluded from the change in liabilities due to other banks. - 8) The changes in valuation of share-based payments and in actuarial gains/losses included in the other comprehensive income were excluded from the change in other liabilities. - 9) The amount of PLN 16.7 million relates to changes in the balance sheet value of subordinated liabilities that are not related to cash flows (accrued and unpaid interest, FX differences).